Software Engineering Stories

 The Java Programming Langauge, Arnold & Gosling (Addison Wesley, 0-201-70433-1)

 A good introduction and a clear explanation of the important features of the language.
-You need another thick book from the Sun Java series for the class library reference, another for concurrent programming, and another for tutorial.
-The whole series is well done, but you spend a lot to buy the whole shelf.
+You needed another thick book from the Sun Java series for the class library reference, another for concurrent programming, and another for tutorial.
+The whole series was well done, but you spent a lot to buy the whole shelf.

 Concurrent programming in Java, Lea (Addison Wesley, 0-201-31009-0)